-Welcome to your new G Suite (formally known as Google Apps).
+Welcome to your new Google Workspace (formally known as G Suite and Google Apps).
 Here are some tips and settings that will find useful when accessing your emails for the first time.

 1. Use Chrome browser (on PC or Mac)

 2. Use the whole suite of apps from Google